IsmailAlamir/my-notes/README.md

 ### Something I learned ###
- You, as a programmer, are someone solving problems to help others.
-And to do that, you must understand the situation clearly by asking the right question and then reducing complexity to simplicity.
+ You, as a programmer, are someone solving problems to help others.<br> And to do that, you must understand the situation clearly by asking the right question and then reducing complexity to simplicity.<br>
-The programmer is also a designer, and your design should be easy and helpful for others, so keep it as simple as you can.
+The programmer is also a designer, and your design should be easy and helpful for others, so keep it as simple as you can.<br>
 In the end, the most potent thing you must do is Keep learning.